aldebaran/libqi/doc/source/api/python/signal.rst

 Introduction
 ============

-Signal allow communication between thread.
+Signal allow communication between threads.
 One thread emit events, other threads register callback to the signal, and process the events appropriately.

 Reference
 =========